 Each member of the advisory phase committee is asked to sign to indicate approval of the plan of study and residency plan.
 Because it may be helpful for the student to refer to the plan from time to time, it is suggested that the student make and retain a copy of the prospectus and residency plan prior to filing the original in the Office of Graduate Student Services.

-5. If a Plan of Study has been filed and the student wishes to change the Advisory Committee, an Advisory Phase Committee Revision Form must be submitted.
+5. If a Plan of Study has been filed and the student wishes to change the Advisory Committee, a new advisory Phase Form must be submitted.

 Doctoral Comprehensive Examinations